-- Bootstrapping, i.e., when the node syncs for the first time.
+- Bootstrapping, i.e., when the nodes sync for the first time.
 In this case, the node will likely start establishing outgoing connections through the DNS seeders.

 - Disconnections due to reboot, power failures, DOS attacks, etc.

-We focus in the case where an already synchronized node reboots, for whatever reason, and has to synchronize again.
+We focus on the case whereby an already synchronized node reboots (for whatever reason) and has to synchronize again.
 In this case, in order to avoid performing the seeding process again, the node should utilize the information it gathered from previous connections.
 The node uses tables that act like caches to store information about peers it has previously established successful connections with.

 Remember that, upon reboot, the node will start syncing to the blockchain tip that the majority of the outgoing connections dictates.
 If an attacker is trying to eclipse a rebooted node it would need to control at least n/2+1 of its outgoing connections.
 Our design will focus on this latter case, i.e. making costly for an attacker to monopolize n/2+1 outgoing connections from a victim.
 Note that, by extension, monopolizing the n outgoing connections (which is necessary to perform double spend or selfish mining attacks) becomes increasingly difficult.